xebialabs/overthere/README.md

 <table>
 <tr>
 	<th align="left" valign="top"><a name="os"></a>os</th>
 	<td>The operating system of the remote host.
+This property can be set to <code>UNIX</code>, <code>WINDOWS</code>, and <code>ZOS</code> and is used to
-Can be <code>UNIX</code>, <code>WINDOWS</code> or <code>ZOS</code>.
-This property is required for all protocols, except for the <strong>local</strong> protocol.</td>
+	    determine how to encode paths and commands and to determine the default temporary directory path.
+This property is required for all protocols, except for the <strong>local</strong> protocol where it is automatically determined.</td>
 </tr>
 <tr>
 	<th align="left" valign="top"><a name="address"></a>address</th>
 	<td>The address of the remote host, either an IP address or a DNS name.
-This property is required for all protocols, except for the <strong>local</strong> protocol.</td>
+This property is required for all protocols, except for the <strong>local</strong>
+	    protocol.</td>
 </tr>
 <tr>
 	<th align="left" valign="top"><a name="port"></a>port</th>
 	<td>The port to use when connecting to the remote host.
-The interpretation and the default value for this connection option depend on the protocol that is used.</td>
+The interpretation and the default value for this connection option depend on the protocol that is
+	    used.</td>
 </tr>
 <tr>
 	<th align="left" valign="top"><a name="username"></a>username</th>
 	<td>The username to use when connecting to the remote host.
-This property is required for all protocols, except for the <strong>local</strong> protocol.</td>
+This property is required for all protocols, except for the <strong>local</strong>
+	protocol.</td>
 </tr>
 <tr>
 	<th align="left" valign="top"><a name="password"></a>password</th>